 - A community of diverse learners is prerequisite to success in the education and human service professions.

 Admissions Requirements for the Master of Education, the Master of Arts in Education and Human Development, and the Master of Arts in Teaching

 The Graduate School of Education and Human Development seeks applicants with strong academic potential, high motivation, and aptitude to do graduate-level work.
 Admission decisions are based on an evaluation of all material submitted in support of the application.
 The School requires a bachelor’s degree from a regionally accredited institution, official transcripts of all previous undergraduate and graduate course work, and acceptable test scores on either the Graduate Record Examination or the Miller Analogies Test in some programs.
-In the field of education policy studies, only the GRE is acceptable.
+These tests are waived in several master's programs.

 Two letters of recommendation and a statement of purpose are required.
 Most programs also require an interview with program faculty.
 The interview may be waived with permission of the lead faculty of the desired program for those living outside the Washington metropolitan area.
 In addition to these basic requirements, individual programs may require relevant professional experience and other supporting documentation before a final decision on admission is made.